vlabella/PowerGLE/README.md

 ## Download & Installation

-PowerGLE is distributed as a .ppam (PowerPoint Add-in File) and is a collection of VBA macros and forms.
+PowerGLE is distributed as a .ppam (PowerPoint Add-in) and is a collection of VBA macros and forms.
 Download the PowerGLE Add-in file from:

 * GitHub [PowerGLE.ppam](https://github.com/vlabella/PowerGLE/releases/download/1.0.0/PowerGLE-1.0.0.ppam)
 * SourceForge [PowerGLE.ppam](https://sourceforge.net/projects/glx/files/PowerGLE/1.0.0/PowerGLE-1.0.0.ppam/download)